Hening Lin, Ph.D.

 Department of Chemistry and Chemical Biology, Cornell University

 Cells carry out numerous chemical reactions to achieve diverse biological functions.
 For example, phosphorylation of proteins is involved in many cell signaling processes, and histone acetylation and methylation provide epigenetic control.
-Of all the reactions that posttranslationally modify proteins, nicotinamide adenine dinucleotide (NAD)-consuming reactions control many biological processes, including transcription, aging, DNA repair, mitosis and telomere maintenance, but they also display unique chemistry.
-Dr. Lin’s research focuses on NAD-consuming reactions in eukaryotic cells.
-His laboratory combines organic synthesis, biochemistry and genetics to discover new reactions that consume NAD and new biological pathways that are regulated by known or new NAD-consuming reactions.
+Of all the reactions that post-translationally modify proteins, nicotinamide adenine dinucleotide (NAD)-consuming reactions control many biological processes and also display unique chemistry.
+Lin’s research focuses on NAD-consuming reactions in eukaryotic cells.
+His lab combines organic chemistry, biochemistry, cell biology, and animal models to understand how protein modifications, especially NAD-dependent modifications, regulate various biological pathways and contribute to human diseases.